pleo-io/antaeus/README.md

  5. Remote calls should be done asynchronously to boost throughput.

- 6. When all invoices are processed, the `status` column should be updated to either "PAID" or "ERROR" based on the `error` column of the processed table (This step should not be done until all invoices have finished processing)
+ 6. After the invoice job processing job runs, all invoices should either have status `paid` or `error`.
+In the event of an system error/bug (as described in 4. for example), we should not risk charging customers twice.
+So there should be an "integrity" check done after the invoice job which marks the unknown invoices status.
+These could then be manually investigated.